rpatel3001/Stock-Fantasy-League/DEMO 2/2_UNIT_TESTING/README2.txt

 To be be able to run the unit test file : unittest.sh -heroku command line interface must be installed
--must make the bash file executable
+-must make the bash file is executable
-	- run chmod -x unittest.sh
+	- run: chmod -x unittest.sh
 -run script in bash
-	- in bash : sh /path/of/file
+	- run: sh /path/of/file

 -------Execution order:-------